 The foundation is the most crucial part of any structure.
 Ultimately, the foundation will determine what type of shed you’re going to have.

 By pouring a concrete pad or concrete piers, you ensure that your shed will stand the test of time.

-Cement poured foundations keep your shed off the ground, prevent sloping and shifting, and hold the shed firm during storms.
+Cement-poured foundations keep your storage shed off the ground, prevent sloping and shifting, and hold the shed firm during storms.